 Please note: This course will be delivered in person at the Colchester campus.
 Online study is not available for this course.

-Bethany and Katy have just published the textbook ‘How to Do Qualitative Interviewing’ (Sage, 2021)
+Bethany and Katy jointly published the textbook ‘How to Do Qualitative Interviewing’ (Sage, 2022)

-The course begins with an overview of the key principles underlying the qualitative interview before moving onto the practicalities of setting up an interview research project.
+The course begins with an overview of the key principles and theoretical assumptions underlying the qualitative interview before moving onto the practicalities of setting up an interview research project.
 Participants are asked to collectively devise an interview guide, test out this guide and then conduct an in-depth interview with another summer school participant.
 Specific techniques/tools for approaching sensitive topics and dealing with elite interviewees are then considered.
-Psychosocial and focus group interviews are introduced as special categories of qualitative interview and participants have the opportunity to experience both of these approaches through practical exercises.
+Psychosocial interviews are introduced as a special category of qualitative interview and participants can experience this approach through practical exercises.
 Using the qualitative data analysis software MAXQDA, we introduce techniques for analysing interview data before we conclude the course with top tips on writing up interview research.

 The aim of this course is to equip participants with the skills and confidence to conduct their own research projects using qualitative interviews.
 The course is introductory so it is well-suited for participants who are at the beginning of their research, but it will also appeal to those who are already using qualitative interviews and are seeking to deepen their knowledge and skills (perhaps in terms of how to ask the right questions and deal with difficult or sensitive topics/participants).
 By the end of the course, participants should understand the principles behind and practicalities of doing a research project based on qualitative interviews.